oworldbankru/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M01Lab01_Data_Modeling.md

 Task #1: Create Permit Entity and Fields
 -----------------------------------------

-1. Continuing in your development environment, open the Permit Management solution
+1. Continuing in your Dev environment, open the Permit Management solution

-    -   Sign in to <https://make.powerapps.com> (if you are not already signed in)
+    -   Sign in to <https://make.powerapps.com> (if you are not already signed in).

-    -   Select **Solutions** and click to open the **Permit Management** solution you just created (if you are not already in this Solution)
+    -   Select **Solutions** and click to open the **Permit Management** solution you just created (if you are not already in this Solution).

 2. Create Permit entity